davidgq10/FINAL_PROJECT_4GEEKS/README.md

-<h2>This is our final project in 4geeks academy, you can see the MVP at the link: <a href="https://youtu.be/n7GpWwuiviw?t=8266">See the video</h2>
+<h2>This is our final project in 4geeks academy, you can see the MVP here: <a href="https://youtu.be/n7GpWwuiviw?t=8266">See the video</h2>

 # WebApp boilerplate with React JS